Contains the active ingredient metoprolol tartrate

 runny or blocked nose

-abnormal triglycerides or cholesterol values, or liver function tests during treatment with metoprolol
+abnormal triglycerides, cholesterol values or liver function tests during treatment

 depression or other changes in mood